theiagen/bioforklift/docs/index.md

 ## Key Features

 - **Bidirectional Integration**: Move data seamlessly between Terra and BigQuery
+- **Schema-Based Data Processing**: Validate, transform, and coerce data using YAML-defined schemas
 - **Workflow Management**: Submit, track, and monitor Terra workflows
 - **Metadata Synchronization**: Keep your metadata in sync across workspaces and datatables
+- **Data Validation**: Regex pattern validation, date format processing, and type coercion
 - **Configurable Operations**: Use YAML-based configuration for flexible setup
 - **Alerting System**: Get notifications about workflow status through Slack and error monitoring through Sentry

 ## Modules

-They key modules for Forkflift include the following:
+The key modules for bioforklift include the following:

 - **Terra2BQ**: Integration layer that combines BigQuery and Terra operations
 - **BigQuery**: Interface with Google BigQuery for data storage and retrieval, generalizing common retrieval patterns
 - **Terra**: Connect to Terra for bioinformatics workflow execution
+- **Data Processing**: Schema-based data validation, transformation, and type coercion for samples and configurations
 - **Alerting**: Send notifications and reports to Slack, error monitoring with Sentry

 The goal is to make sure we can expand and integrate other data stores or alerting systems as needed to have a complete ecosystem for large scale bioinformatics data flows.